 Who are Fly Yeti Fly?

 Fly Yeti Fly are the acoustic duo Lorna Somerville and Darren Fisher.
 Blending sensitive vocal harmonies with intricate guitar arrangements, mandolin and harmonica, the duo weave songs and stories from their travels together, with a sound that is reminiscent of the late-’60s folk scene.
 Now living on their canal boat on the Kennet & Avon canal, their music is heavily influenced by the natural world and life on the water.
 Their debut album ‘Shine a Light in the Dark’, released March 2017, has since received critical acclaim.
-Having appeared on BBC Introducing stages across the south west and keen artists on the festival circuit, this pair are often accompanied by the exceptional artists Jo Hooper (Mudskippers) on cello and Alex Pearson (The Model Folk) on double bass.
+Having appeared on BBC Introducing stages across the south west and keen artists on the festival circuit, this pair are often accompanied by the exceptional artist Jo Hooper (Mudskippers) on cello.